DOI-USGS/geobipy/documentation_source/source/examples/Data/plot_time_domain_dataset.rst

 .. code-block:: default

-    from geobipy import customPlots as cP
+    from geobipy import plotting as cP
     from os.path import join
     import matplotlib.pyplot as plt
     import numpy as np